Advanta

 “It seemed impossible to know what to do or how to do it correctly because of poor organization and communication.”

-High Demand for Practical, Mentor-Led Support
+High Demand for Mentor-Led Support

 Mentorship consistently emerged as the most requested support system.
-Respondents emphasized wanting concrete guidance: real-world examples, shadowing opportunities, and clear explanations of day-to-day work.

 “Mentors and champions”